 Get comfort with cake, chocolate and tea

 Comfort food, anyone?
-Cafés and restaurants are everywhere in the city and it’s not hard to find a nice place to sit and dig into a delicious piece of cake.
+Slovenia is not like the other Western Balkans countries when it comes to coffee (not a Turkish coffee!).
+But cafés and restaurants are everywhere in the city and it’s not hard to find a nice place to sit and dig into a delicious piece of cake.
 I could just hop from one place to another all day long, especially on a grey and humid day!

 Cacao on the riverside is one address you want to keep in mind.
 Check out directly at the counter what looks good to you.
 Bon appétit!
 They also have rooms and are very central.